Course Outline

 - The Laplace estimator

-- Utilizing numeric features with Naive Bayes
+- Applying numeric features with Naive Bayes

-2. Comprehending Decision Trees
+2. Mastering Decision Trees

 - Divide and conquer strategies